sisrfeng/fastapi/docs/en/docs/tutorial/first-steps.md

 The term "schema" might also refer to the shape of some data, like a JSON content.

-In that case, it would mean the JSON attributes, and data types they have, etc.
+In that case, it would mean the ¿JSON attributes¿, and data types they have, etc.

 #### OpenAPI and JSON Schema

 OpenAPI defines an API schema for your API.
 And that schema includes definitions (or "schemas") of the data sent and received by your API using **JSON Schema**, the standard for JSON data schemas.

 #### Check the `openapi.json`